 Be proactive and build messaging in Whispir that can be quickly sent out if and when the need arises.
 This ensures your citizens are kept up to date with the facts, and counters the negative impact of misinformation being spread.

-Learn more about how effective communication can improve vaccine intent and ultimately speed up the vaccination process in your community – download our free COVID-19 vaccine communication guide today.
+Effective communication can improve vaccine intent and ultimately speed up the vaccination process in your community.